 Passengers are required to pay a fare when they take Guelph Transit.
 Fare can be cash, a valid bus ticket, a valid bus pass, or a valid transfer.
-Detailed program information and the current fare structure can be found on the fares and passes page of our website.
+Detailed program information and the current fare structure can be found on the fares and passes page.

 Passengers can transfer routes at any point where two routes connect.
 Passengers must request a transfer when they first board the bus if they require a transfer to continue along their route.
 When boarding a bus with a transfer, passengers must present the transfer to the driver unfolded and date-side up for inspection.
 Transfers must NOT be placed in the fare box.